Skip to content

 The math that makes moving early pay

 Do nothing and wait, and the Tier 1 penalty is capped at $5,000 + $1.00 per sq ft per year.
 On that same 50,000 sq ft building, that is up to $55,000 per year, and it recurs.
 A non-compliance mitigation plan can soften it to no more than 30% of $5,000 plus $0.20 per sq ft per year, but a reduced penalty is still a penalty.
 The comparison is stark: capture a one-time incentive now for work you have to do anyway, or pay a recurring penalty later for having skipped it.
+The retrofit half of that incentive is still open.
+It closes in December 2026, or sooner if the money runs out.

 How to apply, step by step